MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-calculating-work-in-process-for-a-job.md

 ---
-title: Walkthrough - Calculating Work in Progress for a Job | Microsoft Docs
+title: Walkthrough - Calculating Work in Progress for a Job
 description: Jobs involve the consumption of employee hours, machine hours, inventory items, and other types of usage that have to be tracked as a job progresses.
 author: SorenGP
 ms.service: dynamics365-business-central